ftntcorecse/ftnt-ansible-docs/docs/fmgr_modules/fmgr_fwobj_service.rst

 custom_type
 +++++++++++

-- Description: Tells module what kind of custom service to be added
+- Description: Tells module what kind of custom service to be added.